AnggaR96s/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!